photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 components and then proceed to higher-level abstractions.

-Bottom-up development emphasizes coding and early testing, which can begin before having a detailed understanding of the final system - which in practice may never really happen as requirements are constantly evolving.
+Bottom-up development emphasizes coding and early testing, which can begin before having a detailed understanding of the final system.
+In practice, that may never really exist as requirements are constantly evolving.

 Advantages of the bottom-up approach are component reusability, agility, and testability.